 Community Respite Care Bed Vacancies

-We have vacancies in 2020 for our free of charge Community Respite Care Bed.
+We also have vacancies in 2020 for our free of charge Community Respite Care Bed.
 To see the available dates, please see our respite care page.
 For more information or to book a place please ring our Deputy Manager on 01434 633999 or email email@example.com

 We accept Local Authority, Self-Funded and Continuing Health Care (CHC) funded residents.
 We are registered and regulated with the Care Quality Commission (CQC) in respect of Regulated Activities for a maximum of 31 residents: